 Best Budget: Cuisinart 55-11BK Advantage Nonstick 11-Piece Cookware Set

-Aluminum cookware is crazy affordable—and also happens to work really well.
+Aluminum cookware is crazily affordable—and also happens to work really well.
 It’s a good conductor of heat (the material is often used in the core of stainless steel cookware), is strong, and lightweight.

 Most people consider aluminum to be an affordable alternative to stainless steel, but that’s not without a few trade-offs.
 It won’t work on induction tops and tends to warp with high heat.
 It can also have a poor reaction with acidic foods, but many of these issues are solved in anodized aluminum, which has been treated with a hardening agent.
 Yes, anodized is more expensive but it works much better.